 Utilizing Invasive Recording and Stimulating Opportunities in Humans to Advance Neural Circuitry Understanding of Mental Health Disorders (R01, R21 Clinical Trial Optional)

 The purpose of this Funding Opportunity Announcement (FOA) is to encourage applications to pursue invasive neural recording studies focused on mental health-relevant questions.
 Invasive neural recordings provide an unparalleled window into the human brain to explore the neural circuitry and neural dynamics underlying complex moods, emotions, cognitive functions, and behaviors with high spatial and temporal resolution.
 Additionally, the ability to stimulate, via the same electrodes, allows for direct causal tests by modulating network dynamics.
-This funding opportunity aims to target a gap in the scientific knowledge of neural circuit function related to mental health disorders.
+This FOA aims to target a gap in the scientific knowledge of neural circuit function related to mental health disorders.
 Researchers should target specific questions suited to invasive recording modalities that have high translational potential.
-Development of new technologies and therapies is outside the scope of this FOA.
+Development of new therapies is outside the scope of this FOA, though development of novel tools/methods to enable relevant mental health studies is encouraged.

-This FOA uses the R01 grant mechanism, encouraging longer-term projects, whereas its companion funding opportunity RFA-MH-20-351 seeks R21 grant applications encouraging shorter, higher-risk applications.
+This FOA uses the R01 grant mechanism, encouraging longer-term projects, whereas its companion R21 FOA, PAR-21-288, seeks grant applications encouraging shorter, higher-risk studies.